-- We work within the Local Safeguarding Children Board/Local Safeguarding Partners guidelines. - We have the current version of 'What to do if you're worried a child is being abused' available for parents and staff and ensure that all staff are familiar with what they need to do if they have concerns. - We have procedures for contacting the local authority regarding child protection issues and concerns about children's welfare, including maintaining a list of names, addresses and telephone numbers of social workers, to ensure that it is easy, in any emergency, for the setting and the children's social care to work well together. - We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which may affect the well-being of children or where an allegation of abuse is made against a member of staff (whether the allegations relate to harm or abuse committed on our premises or elsewhere).
+- We work within the Local Safeguarding Children Partners guidelines. - The current version of 'What to do if you're worried a child is being abused' is available for parents and staff and ensure that all staff are familiar with what they need to do if they have concerns. - We have procedures for contacting the local authority regarding child protection issues and concerns about children's welfare, including maintaining a list of names, addresses and telephone numbers of social workers, to ensure that it is easy, in any emergency, for the setting and the children's social care to work well together (where applicable). - We notify Ofsted of any incident or accident and any changes in our arrangements which may affect the well-being of children or where an allegation of abuse is made against a member of staff (whether the allegations relate to harm or abuse committed on our premises or elsewhere).
 Notifications to Ofsted are made as soon as is reasonably practicable, but at the latest within 14 days of the allegations being made. - Contact details for the local National Society for the Prevention of Cruelty to Children (NSPCC) are also kept.